sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-roles.md

 ## Operations on Roles

-The following operations are available from related buttons in the right upper corner of the sub-view:
+The following operations are available from related buttons in the upper-right corner of the sub-view:

 - **Account** limits display to roles assigned the selected account.
 - **Import** offers importing roles form a file in JSON format that was previously created from an *Export* of roles.